 Coenzyme Q10, better known simply as CoQ10, is a vitamin-like, fat-soluble compound that your body produces naturally, and stores in the mitochondria of your cells.

 Your mitochondria need CoQ10 in order to produce adenosine triphosphate (ATP), the molecule that delivers energy to your cells.
-You need this energy to continue performing the everyday tasks of life.
+Your body needs this energy to perform the functions that support life.

 You also need this energy to do the things that you enjoy and that are so good for you, such as dancing, swimming, even going for a walk.

-As we age, we naturally produce less and less Coenzyme Q10, and so end up having less energy.
+As we age, we naturally produce less and less Coenzyme Q10, and so end up having less energy and may see health problems begin to develop.

-But there are ways we can push back against this natural part of the aging process, and retain the energy we need to do the things that give our life meaning.
+But there are ways we can push back against this part of the aging process and retain the energy we need to do the things that give our life meaning.

 One thing we can do is make sure we are getting CoQ10 from our food and from supplements.